 The Council, its employees and volunteers are all covered by public liability insurance.

 The Council does not insure privately owned vehicles - the responsibility for insurance rests solely with the owner or driver concerned.

 If you are planning to use your car on the Council’s business in connection with your volunteering role, you must inform your motor insurance company and check that your policy permits business use.

-Either you or the Council can end the agreement at any time and without any notice.
-However, unless there is an emergency or misconduct, the Council will aim to give you at least two weeks notice to end an agreement, in the hope that you would offer the same to us.
+You or the Council can end the agreement at any time and without any notice.
+The Council will give you at least two weeks’ notice to end an agreement, unless there is an emergency or misconduct, and we hope that you would offer the same to us.
 In all cases the Council will provide you with details of the reasons why your involvement is no longer needed.